Do you need to cycle a planted tank for shrimp?

 Cycling a planted tank is a process that requires patience and careful monitoring, but it’s not overly complicated once you understand the steps involved.
 Here’s a detailed look at how to cycle a planted tank for shrimp.

 1. Set Up Your Tank: Start by setting up your tank with substrate, plants, and any other decor you want to include.
-Fill the tank with dechlorinatedOpens in a new tab. water.
+Fill the tank with dechlorinated water.
 The chlorine found in tap water can kill beneficial bacteria, so it’s important to use a water conditioner to remove it.

 2. Start the Nitrogen Cycle: The next step is to kickstart the nitrogen cycle.
 This can be done by adding a source of ammonia to the tank.
-This could be in the form of fish food, a piece of raw shrimp, or a pure ammonia solution.
+This could be in the form of fish foodOpens in a new tab., a piece of raw shrimp, or a pure ammonia solution.
 The goal is to maintain an ammonia level of about 2-4 ppm (parts per million).

 3. Monitor Your Water Parameters: Once the ammonia source is added, you’ll need to start testing your water regularly.
 You’re looking for the ammonia levels to rise and then fall, followed by a rise and fall in nitrite levels.
 This indicates that the beneficial bacteria are establishing themselves and doing their job.
 You can use a water testing kit to monitor these levels.